About This Page

 Introduction to the Field

-What does a herbal medicine practitioner and/or acupuncturist do?
+What does an acupuncturist do?

 In the recent years, opioid epidemic has risen to a top concern in America.
 As doctors continue to limit opioid prescriptions, natural medicine is being recognized as a worthy alternative by the mainstream medical community.
-Several health care and government organizations, including The American College of Physicians, (ACP), The Joint Commission, State Attorneys General, as well as the White House, have highlighted complementary and alternative medicine, including acupuncture, chiropractic medicine, and massage therapy as effective and first line of treatments for chronic pain.
+Several health care and government organizations, including The American College of Physicians, (ACP), The Joint Commission, State Attorneys General, as well as the White House, have highlighted complementary and alternative medicine, including acupuncture, chiropractic medicine, and naturopathic medicine as effective and first line of treatments for chronic pain.

 Beyond this specific crisis, there has been a growing shift to include acupuncture and oriental medicine in the main health care industry and many hospitals and treatment centers across the United States are incorporating integrative medicine practices.
 In fact, 42% of the hospitals offering complementary and alternative medicine provide acupuncture as an outpatient service to their patients.

-In addition to acupuncture, tai chi, tuina (meridian bodywork therapy), and qi gong (mind, breath, and physiological exercises) a practitioner of oriental medicine will employ Chinese dietary therapy as well as the full range of traditional herbal medicine.
+In addition to acupuncture, tai chi, tuina (meridian bodywork therapy), and qi gong (mind, breath, and physiological exercises) a practitioner of herbal medicine will employ dietary therapy as well as the full range of traditional herbal medicine.
 Herbal medicine encompasses the prescription of single herbs, complex herbal formulas, and patent herbal medicines in pill form.

 The goal of acupuncture is to promote healing through rebalancing the patient’s Qi (or chi) energy.
 When the Qi is weak, excessive, or blocked, it can cause illness and disease.